Clinical Trial VICCPHI1394

 • Patients with Gilbert's disease.

-• Presence of bulky disease (defined as any single mass >5 cm in its greatest dimension).
+• Presence of bulky disease (defined as any single mass > 7 cm in its greatest dimension).
+Patients with a mass over 7 cm, but otherwise eligible, may be considered for enrollment after discussion and approval with the medical monitor.

 • Patients with active ≥ grade 2 anorexia, nausea or vomiting, and/or signs of intestinal obstruction.